Readit News logoReadit News

 cseleborg commented on A startup doesn't need to be a unicorn mattgiustwilliamson.subst... · Posted by u/MattSWilliamson

-notanormalnerd · 5 months ago
+notanormalnerd · a year ago

 This is my general opinion with regards to bureaucracy in Germany.
 All the data is most likely already there and all the technical challenges have been solved in the meantime.
 Why do I have to do the runaround from office to office, when they are physically connected by a piece if wire (aka the internet).